alexisbourdais/Bastion/README.md

 ### Set-Up database (Over 200 Go of memory required)

-- If you don't have any of the necessary databases, just run `nextflow run Bastion.nf -profile slurm,singularity --workflow setup --setAll`
+- If you don't have any of the necessary databases, just run `nextflow run Bastion.nf -profile slurm,singularity --singularity "-B /root/to/mount:root/to/mount" --workflow setup --setAll`
 - if you have some database already installed, run `nextflow run Bastion.nf -profile slurm,singularity --workflow setup --setBusco --setKraken2` in order to install Busco (Prokaryota+virus) and Kraken2 (PlusPFP-16 version) database for exemple (see the list of commands for other databases below)

 If you have problems installing the gtdbtk database automatically due to its size (102 Go), download it manually : https://ecogenomics.github.io/GTDBTk/installing/index.html